 2. GET BACK TO BASICS

-Your first goal should be to run 5km without walking or stopping.
-Find a rhythm with your breathing and concentrate on good technique and a consistent pace.
+Your first goal should be to run 5km without walk breaks.
+Find a rhythm with your breathing and concentrate on good technique and a consistent half-marathon pace.

 3. BUILD SLOWLY